 What is breast MRI?

-How should I prepare for a breast MRI?
+How should I prepare for breast MRI?

 On the day of your appointment

-As with any medication or injection, there is a small chance of an allergic reaction so please tell our staff if you have had any form of reaction to the contrast before.
-The contrast is usually excreted by the body within an hour of injection.
-You will be required to stay in the waiting area for 15 minutes after your scan to ensure that you do not have a reaction to the contrast.
+As with any medication or injection, there is a small chance of an allergic reaction so please inform our staff if you have previously reacted to contrast solution.
+You will be required to stay in the waiting area for 15 minutes after your scan for monitoring.

-Epworth Medical Imaging accepts cash, cheque, EFTFOS, MasterCard and Visa for payment on the day.
-If you have provided your bank details to Medicare, we can lodge Medicare claims electronically so as your Medicare rebate is direct deposited into your bank account.
+Epworth Medical Imaging accepts cash, cheque, EFTFOS, MasterCard and Visa for on-the-day payment.
+If you have provided your bank details to Medicare, claims can be lodged electronically to ensure that your Medicare rebate is deposited directly into your bank account.